File an Appeal to a UC Service Center

 Appeals may be filed:

-by delivering a petition for appeal in-person to a
+by delivering a petition for appeal or appeal letter in-person to a

 PA CareerLink® office.